 Arrival for Exhibitors and Traders

-You may start arriving as of Thursday 20th July, departure must be by Sunday 30th July unless previously arranged.
+You may start arriving as of the Thursday prior to the show opening to the public, departure must be by the Sunday 5pm unless previously arranged.

-There is public camping on site for non-exhibitors, you may start arriving as of Monday 23rd July.
+There is public camping on site for non-exhibitors, you may start arriving as of Monday prior to the show starting.

 The nearest fuel station is in Paddock Wood or the Petrol Station on the A228.
 No fuel transference may be carried out.